PHILOSOPHY (PHIL)

 PHIL 204 - PHILOSOPHY OF RELIGION

-The concepts of God, faith and reason, religious experience, the problem of evil, and religion and morality.
+This course is an exploration from many angles of ideas about God, faith and reason, religious experience, the problem of evil, and the connection (or lack thereof) between religion and morality.

 Credits: 3